As seen in:

-Here’s how you end an aged care cover letter in Australia:
+Here’s how you end a cover letter for aged care:

 - Add a call to action.
 Let the hiring manager know your goal is to get an interview.
 Indicate that as your desired next step, and suggest scheduling something as soon as possible.
 See?
 Extra value indeed.

 - Sign the letter off with “Yours sincerely/Kind regards/Best regards”.

 - Duplicate your contact information below the signature, for convenience.